7 Easy Steps to Landing a New Job

 3)Research!
 Be sure you know about the brand and business you'll be working for.
 Look for their website, reviews of the business and their product, and the product itself.
 Just about every business has a website and somewhere on that sight you will find some sort of About Us page.

-4)Confidence and Enthusiasm.
+Who are they and what do they stand for?
+Know what you are getting into.
+Be sure this is a business you'd be proud to work for.4)Confidence and Enthusiasm.
 When you land that all important interview, confidence in yourself and enthusiasm for the job is so key.
 You have to believe that you are the right person for this job.
 If you doubt yourself, how can you possibly make anyone else think you can do the job?
 I always drink an energy drink and psych myself up before meeting with someone important.
 If you're excited, then they are excited.
 And more excited about hiring YOU.

 5) Stay CALM.
 This is a tough one.
 Personally, I am a nervous person in general.
 So when I head into an interview I have to remind myself to fight my fears and stay calm and focused.
 How long can this take?
 It will be quick, and if they don't want me, then their loss.
 Getting a good night's sleep really helps!
 Try and think of this as a meeting and you are in control.
 Tough I know, but you can do it!